-If you’re looking to make extra money while working your own hours, then sign up to drive using a Lyft driver promo code to receive a cash bonus up to $5,000 (not a typo)!
+If you’re looking to make extra money working your own hours, then sign up to drive using our referral link below to receive a cash bonus worth thousands.

 - Giving a certain amount of rides (varies by city)

 - Giving those rides within a certain time frame (varies by city)

 If you have questions at any point during the application process, feel free to email us or get in touch with Lyft directly.

 Every driver has a unique Lyft referral code tied to their account that unlocks cash bonuses for referring new drivers and riders.
 Often referred to as a “Lyft driver referral code”, this is the key to claiming new driver sign up bonuses.

 For a new driver to obtain a cash bonus or a passenger to obtain free ride credit, this promo code must be applied during signup.
 Drivers can have the bonus automatically applied by applying through our referral link during the signup process, and passengers enter it into the Lyft app when opening an account.

 This step is important, as most drivers who forget to enter one often find that Lyft will oftentimes not retroactively apply this promotion to their account at a later date.